njwleeph-ops/RelNav/README.md

 # RelNav-MC

-Spacecraft proximity operations simulator with Monte Carlo dispersion analysis.
+Spacecraft proximity operations simulator with closed-loop approach guidance and Monte Carlo dispersion analysis.
 Built as a portfolio project to demonstrate GNC fundamentals for rendezvous and docking scenarios.

 ## What This Is

 RelNav-MC simulates relative motion between two spacecraft in close proximity using the Clohessy-Wiltshire (CW) equations.
 These linearized equations describe how a "chaser" spacecraft moves relative to a "target" in a local reference frame (LVLH: Local Vertical Local Horizontal).

-The simulator provides four analysis tools:
+The simulator provides three analysis tools:

-**CW Propagator** — Free-drift relative motion.
-Drop a chaser at some offset from the target and watch how orbital mechanics causes it to drift.
-The classic "football" orbit appears when you start with a pure radial offset.

-**Monte Carlo Analysis** — Plan a two-impulse transfer, then ask: "Given my navigation uncertainty and thruster errors, what's my probability of landing inside an approach corridor?"
-Runs thousands of dispersed samples to answer this statistically.

-**Two-Impulse Targeting** — Solve the CW Lambert problem: compute the ΔV pair needed to get from point A to point B in a given time.
-Includes a sweep plot showing how ΔV cost varies with transfer time.

-**LQR Control** — Continuous optimal control approach using Linear Quadratic Regulator.
-Drives the chaser toward the target while minimizing a cost function.
-Includes glideslope constraint checking (approach velocity must stay below k × range).
+**Approach Guidance** — The core simulation.
+A closed-loop LQR controller drives the chaser toward the target while respecting an approach corridor cone and glideslope velocity constraint.
+Each timestep: check corridor position, compute a waypoint (corridor edge if outside, origin if inside), solve LQR toward that waypoint, clamp for glideslope, saturate thrust, RK4 step.
+Reports success/failure, total ΔV, duration, and control saturation count.

+**Propagator Validation** — Analytical (STM) vs numerical (RK4) cross-reference.
+Propagate any initial condition with the CW state transition matrix, then independently with a fourth-order Runge-Kutta integrator, and compare.
+Confirms agreement to ~1e-9 m.
+This is the foundation everything else builds on.

+**Monte Carlo** — Run the full approach guidance loop thousands of times with dispersed initial states and thrust errors.
+Answers the operational question: "Given realistic navigation and thruster uncertainties, what fraction of approaches succeed?"
+Reports success rate, ΔV statistics, duration distribution, and final position scatter.

+## What Changed (v2.0)

+The v1.0 simulator had four separate tools (propagator, Monte Carlo on free drift, two-impulse targeting, LQR with glideslope checking).
+They were demonstrations — hardcoded scenarios showing that each algorithm worked in isolation.

+v2.0 collapses these into a single closed-loop guidance system:

+- **Approach corridor** is now a 3D cone with a configurable axis (V-bar, R-bar, or H-bar approach), half-angle, and glideslope gain.
+The controller computes edge waypoints when outside the corridor and drives directly to target when inside.
+- **Glideslope constraint** is enforced at every timestep, not just checked after the fact.
+The control vector's approach component is clamped so approach velocity never exceeds k × range.
+- **Monte Carlo** now disperses the full closed-loop guidance run, not just a two-impulse transfer.
+Each sample gets perturbed initial conditions and thrust errors applied at every control step.
+This is operationally meaningful — it answers go/no-go questions.
+- **Two-impulse targeting** and the old free-drift Monte Carlo are removed from the API.
+The CW Lambert solver still exists in the codebase for the test suite.
+- **Trajectory storage** uses fixed-size arrays (`MAX_TRAJECTORY_POINTS`) to avoid heap allocation in the inner loop.

 ## The Physics